public final class MultiBufferWriteBuffer extends AbstractWriteBuffer implements com.oracle.coherence.common.base.Disposable

 return new ByteArrayReadBuffer(ab);

-To get a snapshot, use the WriteBuffer.getReadBuffer()
+To get a snapshot, use the WriteBuffer.getReadBuffer() method.

 This method is functionally equivalent to the following code: